 - Green (or one tap on the shoulder).
 When someone uses this, it means the rest of the players can raise their game intensity.
-It is a question, not an order.
+It is a suggestion, not an order.

 - Yellow (or tapping the shoulder twice).
 When someone uses this, the other players have to lower their game intensity.
-This is an order.
+This is an order you have to follow.

 VIOLENCE & SEXUAL VIOLENCE

-Any scene about these topics should only be played out with other players who wear the bracelets, and only after an out of game conversation about the nature and intensity of the scene.
-When the scene has started any of the players can still use the safe words to ask for more intensity or to slow down the scene.
+When the scene has started any of the players can should use the safe words to ask for more intensity or to slow down the scene.

 This is an out of game space that works as a safety net for the players.
 If your play is having any negative impact on you, you can come here and eat, rebalance, relax, or get a hug.